Firehed/webauthn-php/README.md

 This step takes place either when a user is first registering, or later on to supplement or replace their password.

-1) Create a new, random Challenge.
+1) Create an endpoint that will return a new, random Challenge.
 This may be stored in a user's session or equivalent; it needs to be kept statefully server-side.
 Send it to the user as base64.